 Although offered only in the Bicentennial year of 1976 (for $85), the 1979 catalog does not say “Bicentennial” but only Lidded Heart ‘Thinking of You’ (red, white and blue).
 However, everyone calls this the “Bicentennial Heart Box” and the fact that it was made only in that year, like all their other Bicentennial introductions, makes that name far more logical.

-After the Thinking of You hearts were all retired, there were no heart boxes in the Cybis lineup until 1987 when they introduced the Romance Heart Box with Flowers and its wedding theme variant, the Romance Heart Box with Rings.
-Both were priced at $275 initially.
-During the 1990s the “wedding box” disappeared and only the “with flowers” one was available, at $325.
+After the Thinking of You hearts were all retired, there were no heart boxes in the Cybis lineup until Spring 1987 when they introduced the Romance Heart Box with Flowers (upper photo) and its wedding-theme variant, the Romance Heart Box with Rings.
+Both were priced at $225 initially.
+During the 1990s the “wedding box” disappeared and only the “with flowers” one remained available.
 This heart box is 2.5” high and about 5” wide.

 This is the Romance Heart Box in Pink colorway, in support of Breast Cancer Awareness.
 It was only offered during the 2000s, on the Cybis website, for $395.

 The 1987 Stars and Stripes Heart Box is often misnamed the “Bicentennial” heart by online sellers even though it has a copyright year of 1987 (rather than 1976) in the mold.
-This has the same dimensions (2”high x 5” wide) as the Romance/Wedding heart box and may have started out from the same blank mold.
-Its price in 1987 and 1988 was $235.
-It was retired shortly afterward and remained so until the 2000s when Cybis made it again available on their website for $495.
+This has the same dimensions (2”high x 5” wide) as the Romance/Wedding heart box because it is from the same basic mold; only the lid surface sculpt is different.
+Its issue price was $225.
+It was retired shortly after introduction and remained so until the 2000s when Cybis made it again available on their website for $495 from back-stock.

 Cybis first offered a covered jar during the 1970s.
 The Rose Jar was made for three years, 1975–1977, in white bisque for $75 and in color for $95.
 It is 5” high overall.
 As the third picture shows, there was some variation in the color version; this one has a green background on the panels, and a white rose on the lid.